-The company's expenditures are predominantly in U.S. dollars and any future equity raised is expected to be predominantly in Canadian dollars.
+The company's expenditures are predominantly made in U.S. dollars and any future equity raised may be predominantly done in Canadian dollars.
 The company conducts the majority of its business in Ecuador, which uses the U.S. dollar as its primary economic currency.
 As such, the company is subject to risk due to fluctuations in the exchange rates for the U.S. and Canadian dollar.
-The company does not enter into derivative financial instruments to mitigate its exposure to foreign currency risk.
-A breakdown by currency of the company's cash and cash equivalents at year-end was as follows:
+The company has a policy of not entering into foreign currency hedging, although the company keeps a portion of its cash and cash equivalents in U.S. dollars to mitigate the effects of currency exchange fluctuations on future mineral property and plant and equipment expenditures.
+A breakdown by currency of the company's cash and cash equivalents at June 30, 2007 was as follows:

-March 31, 2007 December 31, 2006
+June 30, 2007 December 31, 2006

-Canadian dollar \$ 16,591,900 \$ 125,063,312
+Canadian dollar \$ 16,069,036 \$ 125,063,312

-U.S. dollar US\$ 84,926,172 US\$ 1,756,794
+U.S. dollar US\$ 85,292,368 US\$ 1,756,794

-Closing exchange rate (Cdn\$ to US\$) 1.1546 1.1654
+Closing exchange rate (Cdn\$ to US\$) 1.0654 1.1654